vgvassilev/clad/docs/userDocs/source/index.rst

 forward-mode AD, and it also facilitates computation of hessian matrix and jacobian matrix of any arbitrary function.

-Automatic differentiation solves all the usual problems of numerical differentiation such as precision loss and symbolic differentiation such as limitations to closed form expressions and expression swell.
+Automatic differentiation avoids the precision loss of numerical differentiation, and the closed-form restrictions and expression swell of symbolic differentiation.

-If you are just getting started with Clad, then please checkout :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>`.
+If you are just getting started, :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>` are the places to begin.
+Clad is a Clang plugin, so it is loaded with ``-fplugin=`` at compile time;
+:doc:`Clad Installation <user/InstallationAndUsage>` has the details.

 ----------------------